hn374/Developer-Notes/React/RoadToReact.md

 Memoized handlers can be applied on top of handlers and callback handlers.
 It uses the `useCallback` hook which only changes a function when one of its dependencies changes.

+If a parent component re-renders, its child components re-render as well.
+This is React's default behavior.

+React's memo method helps prevent re-rendering.